Report of the Portfolio Committee on Public Works on its oversight visit

-The objectives of the visit were to verify the reports by the National Department of Public Works (NDPW) under the Expanded Public Works Programme (EPWP) and also under the Provision of Land and Accommodation Programme.
+The objectives of the visit were to verify the reports by the NDPW under the EPWP and also under the Provision of Land and Accommodation programme.

 The EPWP II reports from the NDPW on the incentive grant payments to municipalities prompted the visit.
 The Committee was on a fact-finding mission to verify whether:

-to it, namely the Construction Industry Development Board (CIDB), Independent
+four entities reporting to it, namely the Construction Industry Development

-and the Council for the Built Environment (CBE).
-The four entities have
+South Africa (ASA) and the Council for the Built Environment (CBE).
+The four

-different mandates but their work is for the empowerment of the people of
+entities have different mandates but their work is for the empowerment of the

 2. Summary of the Report

-The Portfolio Committee on Public Works received briefings from the Provincial Department of Roads and Public Works (PDRPW) and from the different local municipalities that had been invited to be part of the meetings.
-The briefings were on phase two of the Expanded Public Works Programme (EPWP II), the roll out of the Government Immovable Asset Management Act (GIAMA) and the Asset Register in the Province.
-The visit included site visits to EPWP II projects so that the Committee could verify the information that the department presented to it.
+The Portfolio Committee on Public Works received briefings from the Northern Cape Department of Roads and Public Works and from the different local municipalities that were invited to be part of the meetings.
+The briefings were on phase two of the Expanded Public Works Programme, the roll out of the Government Immovable Asset Management Act (GIAMA) and the Asset Register.
+The oversight visit included site visits to EPWP II projects in the different EPWP sectors.

 3. Participants in the Visit